 If a patron younger than 12 years of age has been left at the library at closing time, the library staff may try to notify the parents or legal guardian.
 If no one can be reached, the Library may notify the police.

 Patron privacy is protected by Colorado Statute 24-90-119 of the Colorado Library Law: Privacy of user records.

 (1) Except as set forth in subsection (2) of this section, a publicly supported library or library system shall not disclose any record or other information which identifies a person as having requested or obtained specific materials or service or as otherwise having used the library."

 (2) Records may be disclosed in the following instances:

 (a) When necessary for the reasonable operation of the library,

 (c) Pursuant to subpoena, upon court order, or where otherwise required by law.

 By using the Moffat County Libraries' computer resources the user indicates agreement to abide by the Library's Internet and Computer rules.

 Computers are available on a first-come, first-served basis.
 There is no charge for computer use or Internet access.

-Before accessing the Internet users must present a photo ID and sign in with library staff.
+Before accessing the Internet users must sign in with library staff.